rasifr/spock/docs/guc_settings.md

 ## Configuring Spock

 You can use the following configuration parameters (or GUCs) on the command line with a `SET` statement or in a PostgreSQL configuration file.

 **`spock.allow_ddl_from_functions`**

 `spock.allow_ddl_from_functions` will enable spock to automatically replicate DDL statements that are called within functions to also be automatically replicated.
-This can be turned off if these functions are expected to run on every node.When this is set to off statements replicated from functions adhere to the same rule previously described for 'include_ddl_repset.'
+This can be turned off if these functions are expected to run on every node.
+When this is set to `off`, statements replicated from functions adhere to the same rule previously described for 'include_ddl_repset.'
 If a table possesses a defined primary key, it will be added into the 'default' replication set; alternatively, they will be added to the 'default_insert_only' replication set.

 **`spock.batch_inserts`**